hoangsonww/Employee-Management-Fullstack-App/backend/README.md

 - **`CORS Error`**: If you encounter CORS issues, ensure that the `CorsConfig.java` class is correctly configured.

 - **`Build failed`**: If the Maven build fails, check if you are using Java 11 and have the necessary dependencies installed.
-Check the error logs for more details.
+Also, check the error logs for more details.

 ## Contributing